stormpath/stormpath-sdk-java/extensions/spring/boot/docs/source/tutorial.rst

         protected void doConfigure(HttpSecurity http) throws Exception {
             http
                 .authorizeRequests()
-                .antMatchers("/**").permitAll();
+                .antMatchers("/").permitAll();
         }
     }

 Why have this configuration?
 Spring Security expects things to be, well - secured.
-If there is not a class that extends ``WebSecurityConfigurerAdapter`` in the application, Spring Security will protect *every* pathway and will provide a default basic authentication popup in your browser.
-In order to properly hook into the Stormpath Spring Security integration, you need to extend ``StormpathWebSecurityConfigurerAdapter`` which itself extends ``WebSecurityConfigurerAdapter``.
+If there is not a class that extends ``WebSecurityConfigurerAdapter`` in the application, Spring Security will protect *every* pathway and will provide a default basic authentication popup to your browser.
+In order to easily hook into the Stormpath Spring Security integration, you can extend ``StormpathWebSecurityConfigurerAdapter`` which itself extends ``WebSecurityConfigurerAdapter``.
 NOTE: Please refer to the :ref:`advanced-spring-security-integration` section for how to configure your app *without* extending ``StormpathWebSecurityConfigurerAdapter``.

-Based on the ``SpringSecurityWebAppConfig`` above, we will permit access to all paths.
-We are going to protect access to a service by requiring group membership with the ``@PreAuthorize`` annotation (as you'll see below).
+Based on the ``SpringSecurityWebAppConfig`` above, we will permit access to the homepage.
+Any other paths will fall back to the default of being secured - you would be redirected to the Stormpath login page.
+We are going to further protect access to a service by requiring group membership with the ``@PreAuthorize`` annotation (as you'll see below).

 Next, we've added a service called ``HelloService.java``: